-- conveyed to the Town municipality for park or other public recreational purposes.
-Land having environmental limitations may not be acceptable. - 3.
+- 51.1(3) of the Planning Act.
 The Town may require the proponent to pay a cash amount equal to the value of the land in-lieu of the conveyance of land.
-The cash value of such lands will be determined by an appraisal authorized by the Town and will be determined no later than the day before the day of the issuance of the building permit as outlined in Section 42 of the Planning Act, for development or redevelopment applications or the approval of a draft plan of subdivision, as outlined in Section 51 of the Planning Act. - 5.
-When considering the acceptance of parks and/or an equivalent amount of cash-in-lieu, the Town will consider: - (a) The adequacy of existing parks and the need for new parks and recreation facilities in the area; - (b) The quantity and quality of parkland involved; - (c) Whether it involves desirable waterfront locations which would provide public access to water; - (d) Whether the lot sizes and locations proposed are such that public parkland is inappropriate; - (e) Whether it is not-for-profit housing, affordable and attainable housing to be exempt from parkland conveyance requirements; and - (f) Any other relevant matters as may be required to evaluate the suitability as public parkland. - 4.
+The cash value of such lands will be determined by an appraisal authorized by the Town and will be determined no later than the day before the day of the issuance of the building permit. - 8.
+Lands to be dedicated for park purposes will be conveyed in a condition acceptable to the Town.
+When considering the acceptance of parks and/or an equivalent amount of cash-in-lieu, the Town will consider: - (a) The adequacy of existing parks and the need for new parks and recreation facilities in the area; - (b) The quantity and quality of parkland involved; - (c) Whether it involves desirable waterfront locations which would provide public access to water; - (d) Whether the lot sizes and locations proposed are such that public parkland is inappropriate; - (e) Whether it is not-for-profit housing, affordable and attainable housing to be exempt from parkland conveyance requirements; and, - (f) Any other relevant matters as may be required to evaluate the suitability as public parkland. - 9.
 The Town will attempt to improve existing local park facilities by equipping them with swings, slides and other such amusements.
 Where there is a school, every effort shall be made to have a park and school in close proximity so that optimum use may be made of publicly owned land and facilities.
 Nevertheless, all local parks should be located, where possible, central to the area they serve.

-3.21 PUBLIC WATERFRONT AREAS
+3.19 PUBLIC WATERFRONT AREAS